Tips and Tricks For HR Departments | HR Cloud Blog

 Understanding Outcomes

-A successful outcome shows the direct impact you enjoy from achieving your objectives.
-A successful outcome will meet your predefined goals to a T so you can meet your vision.
+A successful outcome shows the direct impact you enjoy from achieving your performance goals.
+A successful business outcome will meet your predefined goals to a T so you can meet your vision.

 However, unintended outcomes can also pop up along the way—these are unexpected benefits that you didn't expect, like a boost in morale or helping business decision-makers.
 They weren't your original goal, but they still improve the way you run your business.